nolan-h-hamilton/Consenrich/docs/source/index.rst

 From PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Consenrich distributes multiple `wheels <https://peps.python.org/pep-0427/>`_ on PyPI for different Python versions and platforms.
+Multiple binary `wheels <https://peps.python.org/pep-0427/>`_ are distributed via `PyPI <https://pypi.org/project/consenrich/#files>`_ to accomodate different operating systems, python versions, and architectures.
 To install the latest version, run:

    .. code-block:: bash

-      python -m pip install consenrich
+      python -m pip install consenrich --upgrade

-This is a more convenient but potentially less flexible option across platforms and Python versions.
-See below to build from source.
+If a wheel for your platform is not available, see below to build from source.
+Please feel free to open an issue on the `GitHub repository <https://github.com/nolan-h-hamilton/Consenrich/issues>`_ if you encounter any problems.

 Build from source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Building and installing from source is recommended to ensure compatibility across platforms and Python versions.

 To build from source, first ensure you have the necessary package development tools